CodeNow/blog/_posts/2016-05-31-external-api-caching-with-varnish-nginx.md

 <p class="p">Since we’ve moved to a microservice architecture, outbound requests can come from a variety of sources and it can be difficult to directly track and optimize our usage.
 Furthermore, even if we were able to achieve an optimal minimum, the number of external requests in our system is directly proportional to number of active users.
 This means as we grow we will make more requests, and eventually we will hit the limits set forth by our external service providers.</p>

-<p class="p">There were many ways we could go about solving the rate limiting problem, but the one that seemed most promising (and familiar) was to use a distributed HTTP cache, like <a href="https://www.varnish-cache.org/" class="link" target="_blank">Varnish Cache</a>.</p>
+<p class="p">There were many ways we could go about solving the rate limiting problem, but the one that seemed most promising (and familiar) was to use a distributed HTTP cache, like <a href="https://www.varnish-cache.org/" class="link">Varnish Cache</a>.</p>

 <h3 class="h3">Caching Outside of the Box</h3>